All you need to know about the Government’s no-deal Brexit papers

 – Organic food producers face a “cliff edge” of exporting to the EU only if certified by a body approved by the European Commission, with certification taking up to nine months after Brexit.

-– The Government is planning to recruit an extra 9,000 staff into the civil service to deal with Brexit, in addition to 7,000 currently working on preparations.
+– The Government is planning to recruit an extra 9,000 staff to the Civil Service to deal with Brexit, in addition to 7,000 currently working on preparations.

 – The Government will pay for British aid organisation programmes whose funding could be ended in the event of no deal.